CyberSyntek/i01-GesturesWithPython/README.md

 Not enough sleep!
 =
-You need to give the servo a reasonable enough time to reach its position before sending it to the next position.
+You need to give a servo a reasonable enough time length to reach its position before sending it to the next position.

 - In this example, the .sleep() timer is set so short, the servo cannot reach the 180 posistion before moving to the 0 position.

 ![NotEnoughSleep](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/bb6df91f-da56-41b3-8a05-086395ed8655)

+- It will still ATTEMPT to reach 180, but it's movement will get cut off and proceed to the 0 position.

 Tips for a good sleep!
 =